Please note that application deadline has passed. Deadline was 31 August 2022, 2 PM.

 VILLUM FONDEN is pleased to announce the 2022 call for the appointment of outstanding scientists as Villum Investigators.
 A total amount of DKK 400 million is allocated to this call.

-The aim of VILLUM Investigator Programme is to support researchers who have the potential to make significant contributions to technical and natural sciences.
+The aim of the Villum Investigator Programme is to allow researchers to pursue original new ideas in technical or natural sciences.

-Applicants to the VILLUM Investigator Programme are expected to be active researchers who have a track record of significant and excellent research achievements in the last 10 years.
+Applicants are expected to be active researchers who have a track record of excellent research for the last 10 years or more.

-A VILLUM Investigator is appointed for a six-year renewable period, at a Danish university or another Danish research institution.
-Applicants may apply for up to DKK 40 million.
+A Villum Investigator is appointed for a six-year period at a Danish university or another Danish research institution.
+Applicants who are already established in Denmark may apply for up to DKK 30 million.
+Applicants who at the time of application have been employed outside Denmark for at least four of the last five years may apply for up to DKK 40 million.

 The assessment and selection process is divided into two steps.